 Covering all these layers is a soft and stretchy cover made from a fabric called Poly-Lycra.
 It is a combination of polyester, which gives it a soft and breathable feel, and Lycra, which makes it stretchy and snuggly.

-Alexander Hybrid Construction
+Sparrow Hybrid Construction

 Like Leesa Hybrid (Sapira), it has pocketed coils located within the bottom layer of the mattress.
 These coils are designed to add foundational support and increase mattress durability.

 Nest Bedding is also obsessed with temperature control.
 To keep things cool, the Sparrow Hybrid mattress employs three tactics:

 - The top layer uses a thin layer of gel-infused memory foam to ensure heat and moisture flow away quickly.